DavidRC-Projects/Rehab_Metrics/README.md

 The program includes built-in safety mechanisms to help protect users by identifying red flags that may require clinical attention:
 * If a user reports a pain level of 10 (the maximum on the 0–10 scale), the program immediately terminates the session and advises the user to consult a healthcare professional.
 This serves as a safeguard against potentially serious complications.
 * If the user's input indicates severely limited weight-bearing ability (e.g., unable to place any weight on the operated leg), the program also exits and directs the user to consult a healthcare professional for further assessment.
+* There are warning messages for concerning symptoms.
+* There are screening for any complications during the questions.

 Images for safety features************************************